Commission for Women Seeks Applications for Membership

-What does Commission membership encompass?
+What does Commission membership involve?

 Active participation in commission service generally requires several hours per month (3-6 hours for affiliate members, and 4-7 hours for appointed members).
 This includes attendance at monthly meetings and committee work.
 Committees meet periodically throughout the semester and are comprised of both appointed and affiliate members.
 Staff members are encouraged to discuss their level of participation with their supervisors.